 - Michael Polanyi: The Tacit Dimension (1966): Polanyi’s lectures in which he introduces the notion of tacit knowledge and other illuminating features of the human condition that undergird scientific investigation.

-- Marinus D Stafleu: Theories at Work: On the structure and functioning of theories in science, in particular during the Copernican Revolution (1987): A compelling philosophical account of the systematics of scientific progress, backed up by careful historical investigation of developments in the 17th and 18th centuries.
+- Marinus D Stafleu (2016) Theory and Experiment: Philosophy of science in a historical context.
+A compelling philosophical account of the systematics of scientific progress, backed up by a historical investigation of developments in physics. [available here]

 3. More advanced reading: non-Christian perspectives